How a Light Refractor Impacts High Bay Lighting Performance and Photometric Studies

 Key Takeaways

-- Photometric Validation Required: Changes from refractors must be analyzed through photometric studies to ensure compliance and performance.
+• Photometric Validation Required: Adding or changing a refractor creates an entirely new luminaire from a performance standpoint.
+Its impact must be analyzed through a professional photometric study to ensure design compliance and real-world performance.

 Understanding Light Refractors

-A light refractor is a transparent or translucent optical component, typically made of acrylic or prismatic glass, that reshapes how light exits a fixture.
-It operates through refraction, bending light as it passes through the material, or through internal reflection using ribbed or prism-like patterns to redirect light across specific angles.
+A light refractor is a transparent or translucent optical component, typically made of acrylic or polycarbonate, that reshapes how light exits a fixture.
+It operates through refraction, bending light as it passes through the material.
+In modern LED fixtures, its primary role is to take the very wide, inefficient light from the bare LED source and focus it into a more controlled and useful beam.

 Types of Light Refractors

-Diffusers: Scatter light to obscure the lamp image, prioritizing visual comfort over precision.
+• Diffusers: Scatter light to obscure the lamp image and create a softer glow, prioritizing visual comfort and broad coverage over precise intensity.

 Both types are used in high bay and low bay luminaires to achieve desired beam patterns and enhance lighting quality.